adhi729/test-app/README.md

 Required input fields and input validation.

 On `submit` form, form data should be validated and should send JSON stringified data to the URL used in the current application.
+All form fields are compulsory.
-This results in a callback with a random `tokenNumber: number` which should be stored in local storage for retrieving session after browser refresh.
+This results in a callback with a `tokenNumber: number` which should be stored in local storage for retrieving session after browser refresh.

+`consultancy: number` is index of consultancy services dropdown.

     interface PaediatricianRequestJSON
     {